Professor in cultural anthropology at Department of Cultural Anthropology and Ethnology, Cultural Anthropology; Employees

-Since 2010, I am professor in Cultural Anthropology, who have conducted research in Burkina Faso (since 1988) and in Mali (since 2008).
+Professor in Cultural Anthropology, who have conducted long-term ethnographic research in Burkina Faso (since 1988) and in Mali (since 2008).
 In 1998, I defended a PhD-thesis on dispute settlement between farmers and herders in Burkina Faso.
 Poverty has been another focus.
 Nowadays my research concerns ethnicity, local politics, democracy, development, popular struggle, and security, as well as methodological developments.
 I am the Director of Uppsala University's Forum for Africa Studies.

-Keywords: africa human security west africa anthropology everyday politics
+Keywords: africa human security west africa ethnography anthropology everyday politics methodology

-Since its beginnings in 2012 I have led Forum for Africa Studies at Uppsala Univeristy: 2012-17 I was the chair and since 1 July 2017 I am the Director of this interdisciplinary research centre.
+Since its beginnings in 2012 I have led Uppsala University's Forum for Africa Studies: 2011-17 I was the chair-person and since 1 July 2017 I am the Director of this interdisciplinary research centre.

 My work as editor has become a key part of my research commitment.
-I am one of the Editors-in-Chief of kritisk etnografi: Swedish Journal of Anthropology, a peer-review journal owned and published by Svenska Sällskapet för Antropologi och Geografi.
+I am one of the founders and Editors-in-Chief of kritisk etnografi: Swedish Journal of Anthropology, a peer-review journal owned and published by Svenska Sällskapet för Antropologi och Geografi.
 Since 2017, I am the Series Editor of Uppsala Studies in Cultural Anthropology of the Acta Universitatis Upsaliensis, and of Uppsala Papers in Africa Studies.
-I am furthermore member of the scientific council of Afrique contemporaine and a corresponding member of Cahiers d'Études africaines.
+I am a strong advocate for real open access: always, everywhere, and for everyone.

 Since 2020, I am the Director of the Laboratoire d'Anthropologie Comparative, Engagée et Transnationale (LACET), a research initiative founded by Burkinabe, Malian and Swedish colleagues to create a common research environment around engaged anthropology.
 More information in English here.

 I have taken up leadership positions in scientific associations and societies.
 Between 2007 and 2013, I was President of the Association for the Anthropology of Social Change and Development (APAD).
-For four years (2013-2017), I was the President of Swedish Society for Anthropology and Geography (SSAG).
-In my capacity of President-Elected of the Mande Studies Association (MANSA), I am leading the organization of the Conference Beyond Insecurity and Crisis in West Africa.
-The conference that should have taken place in June 2020, is now rescheduled to 16-20 June 2021.
+For four years (1 Jan.
+2013- 31 Dec.
+2017), I was the President of Swedish Society for Anthropology and Geography (SSAG).
+I was President-Elected (2017-20) and is President (2020-23) of the Mande Studies Association (MANSA).

 When it comes to undergraduate teaching nowadays I am particularly involved in African Studies, but I do also give occasional lectures in the basic education in anthropology.
 I like teaching and have also been on ERASMUS staff mobility in Belgium, Denmark, France, Germany, and Tunisia.